What Is Self-Care?

 Be your own advocate for your needs.
 Learn to be okay with asking for what you want, and stand up for yourself.
 Learn to say no. You owe it to yourself to use your freedom of speech and choice.

 There are plenty of things in life we can’t control, including other people.
 But you can control how you respond, and how you deal with what life throws your way.
-Don’t fall into the trap of focusing on the things you can’t change, or the things you can’t do for whatever reason; focus on what you can do.
+Don’t fall into the trap of focusing on the things you can’t change, or the things you can’t do for whatever reason.

 4. Ditch the Guilt & Forgive